wouterd/AmazonSQSConnector/README.md

 # Mendix Amazon SQS Connector (1.0)

-This module provides access to SQS connector.
+This module provides access to SQS and provides an action set for receiving and sending messages as well as configuration, exploration and monitoring.

 ## Features